progmaticlab/outdated-tf-devstack/README.md

 ./prepare.sh
 ```

-In this case reboot instance needed after building and deployment will be finished.
+In this case, the instance must be rebooted manually after building and deployment.

 ## Details